Traditional Food Tour & Olive Oil Tasting in Kalamata, Messinia

-You’ll get to taste homemade glyka tou koutaliou (spoon sweets), local nuts and other products of the Messinian land, discovering their nutritional value and their importance in a well-balanced diet.
+You’ll get to taste homemade glyka tou koutaliou (spoon sweets), black raisins and other products of the Messinian and Greek land, discovering their nutritional value and their importance in a well-balanced diet.

 Part 4: Greek Coffee Tasting at Local Coffee Grinding Shop

 It’s time for your morning coffee!
 And what’s better than a hot traditional Greek coffee prepared by Giorgos, who’ll reveal the secrets to its proper preparation.
 You’ll find out all about the origins of this type of coffee, how it got its name and how it has become a part of the Greek tradition and temperament.

 Have you ever heard about the most popular Greek coffee custom?
 Don’t worry, you’ll find out soon and you’ll be delightfully surprised.